 Some authors have investigated the concept of immersive virtual environments (IVEs), although for other authors, immersion is in itself a prerequisite of VR.
 The immersive quality of a VR system depends on its technical parameters, for example, stereoscopic (real 3D) visualization, refresh rate, level of realism (Figure 2), field of view (preferably first-person view), and tracking (Cummings and Bailenson, 2016).

 Figure 2.
 The relationship among Level of Detail (LoD), Level of Realism, and Information Density.
-Source: authors.
+Source: author.

 In cartography, MacEachren et al. (1999) introduced the term geospatial VE (GeoVE) and proposed a framework to describe virtual environments with four characteristics: immersion, interactivity, information density, and intelligence of the displayed objects.
 These four “I’s” partially overlap with Sherman and Craig’s (2002) definition (immersion and interactivity):